88-degrees/Book-of-Changes/appendix02s2.md

 1. 'He manifests his vigour in his toes:' -- this will certainly lead to exhaustion.

-2. 'The second NINE, (undivided), shows that with firm correctness there will be good fortune:' -- this is due to its being in the centre, (and its subject exemplifying the due mean).
+2. 'The second `NINE`, (undivided), shows that with firm correctness there will be good fortune:' -- this is due to its being in the centre, (and its subject exemplifying the due mean).

 3. 'The small man uses all his strength; in the case of the superior man it is his rule not to do so.'